ccswbs/snowdrop/site/content/docs/1.1/components/popovers.md

 ```

 {{< callout warning >}}
-**Keep popovers accessible to keyboard and assistive technology users** by only adding them to HTML elements that are traditionally keyboard-focusable and interactive (such as links or form controls).
-While other HTML elements can be made focusable by adding `tabindex="0"`, this can create annoying and confusing tab stops on non-interactive elements for keyboard users, and most assistive technologies currently do not announce popovers in this situation.
-Additionally, do not rely solely on `hover` as the trigger for your popovers as this will make them impossible to trigger for keyboard users.
+### Making popovers work for keyboard and assistive technology users

+To allow keyboard users to activate your popovers, you should only add them to HTML elements that are traditionally keyboard-focusable and interactive (such as links or form controls).
+Although arbitrary HTML elements (such as `<span>`s) can be made focusable by adding the `tabindex="0"` attribute, this will add potentially annoying and confusing tab stops on non-interactive elements for keyboard users, and most assistive technologies currently do not announce the popover's content in this situation.
+Additionally, do not rely solely on `hover` as the trigger for your popovers, as this will make them impossible to trigger for keyboard users.

-Avoid adding an excessive amount of content in popovers with the `html` option.
-Once popovers are displayed, their content is tied to the trigger element with the `aria-describedby` attribute, causing all of the popover's content to be announced to assistive technology users as one long, uninterrupted stream.
+While you can insert rich, structured HTML in popovers with the `html` option, we strongly recommend that you avoid adding an excessive amount of content.
+The way popovers currently work is that, once displayed, their content is tied to the trigger element with the `aria-describedby` attribute.
+As a result, the entirety of the popover's content will be announced to assistive technology users as one long, uninterrupted stream.

-Popovers do not manage keyboard focus order, and their placement can be random in the DOM, so be careful when adding interactive elements (like forms or links).
-In cases where you must use these elements, consider using a modal dialog to help keep content accessible and usable for keyboard users and users of assistive technologies.
+Additionally, while it is possible to also include interactive controls (such as form elements or links) in your popover (by adding these elements to the `allowList` of allowed attributes and tags), be aware that currently the popover does not manage keyboard focus order.
+When a keyboard user opens a popover, focus remains on the triggering element, and as the popover usually does not immediately follow the trigger in the document's structure, there is no guarantee that moving forward/pressing <kbd>TAB</kbd> will move a keyboard user into the popover itself.
+In short, simply adding interactive controls to a popover is likely to make these controls unreachable/unusable for keyboard users and users of assistive technologies, or at the very least make for an illogical overall focus order.
+In these cases, consider using a modal dialog instead.
 {{< /callout >}}

 ### Options